Located in subregion/area: Montagne & Val de Reims / Grande Montagne de Reims

 - Thierry Bardoux (RM), formerly Marc Bardoux, has 4.5 ha of vineyards.
-The vintage Champagne is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2009 vintage).
+The vintage Champagne is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2009 and 2012 vintages).

 - Philippe Brugnon was earlier located in Rilly-la-Montagne, but is now called M. Brugnon and can be found in Écueil.

 - M. Bouxin & Fils (RC), with the company name Pascal Bouxin.